spacetelescope/imexam/docs/imexam/walkthrough.rst

-Look at the window below, I've started the imexam loop and then pressed the 'a' key to create an aperture photometry plot (which also printed information to the terminal), then I pressed the '2' key in order to keep the current plot open and direct the next plot to a new window, where I've asked for a line plot of the same star, using the 'l' key.
+Look at the window below, I've started the imexam loop and then pressed the 'a' key to create an aperture photometry plot (which also printed information about the photometry to the terminal), then I pressed the '2' key in order to keep the current plot open and direct the next plot to a new window, where I've asked for a line plot of the same star, using the 'l' key.

 .. image:: ../_static/walkthrough-imexam.png
         :height: 500